AdBol05/mepper/README.md

 # Usage
-Paste desired mp3 to  script's directory and rename it to input.mp3 The script should output mtr.json(motor sequence), pcm.json(raw pcm data), and mtr_cnt.json(count of each motor's step). mtr.json can be then used to drive these stepper motors.
+Paste desired mp3 to  script's directory and rename it to input.mp3 The script should output mtr.json(motor sequence), pcm.json(raw pcm data), and mtr_cnt.json(count of each motor's steps). mtr.json can be then used to drive these stepper motors.